starhawking/python-terrascript/README.md

 ## Status

 **Terrascript** works with Terraform release 0.10.0 and later.
-Earlier versions of Terraform should also work fine with the exception of the `Terrascript.validate()` method.
+Older versions of Terraform should also work fine with the exception of the `Terrascript.validate()` method.